Children’s Antibiotics

 GARDP is running a trial (“NeoSep1”) to validate the doses of two antibiotics (fosfomycin and flomoxef) for use in newborns.
 It will also rank the safety and efficacy of three new combinations of older antibiotics (fosfomycin-amikacin, flomoxef-amikacin, and flomoxef-fosfomycin) against the current WHO-recommended standard of care (ampicillin-gentamicin).
 The trial will also consider how these combination treatments can best be used in hospital settings with varying levels of antibiotic resistance.
 The initial phase of the trial is taking place at hospitals in Kenya and South Africa.
 It will be expanded to other countries and regions with the aim to enrol 3,000+ newborns globally.

 The trial (“NeoSep1”) builds on findings from a global observational study of sepsis in newborns carried out by GARDP together with St George’s, University of London; Penta–Child Health Research; the Medical Research Council Clinical Trials Unit at University College London, whose research team led in analysing the data; and the University of Antwerp.
 As one of the largest ever observational studies on the care of babies with sepsis, the study looked at over 3,200 newborns at 19 sites in 11 countries on 4 continents.
 It found that newborns with neonatal sepsis are increasingly dying because of drug-resistant bacterial infections.
-GARDP released the findings at ECCMID 2021 and 2022, and published a report in 2022.
-GARDP has also submitted the clinical paper to a scientific journal.
+GARDP published the findings in PLOS Medicine in June 2023 and produced a report in 2022.

 GARDP also carried out additional research leading up to the trial (“NeoSep1”).
 Previously, GARDP and its partners conducted a clinical trial that tested the safety and pharmacokinetics (i.e. how a drug interacts with the body) of fosfomycin in babies with neonatal sepsis.
 The results were published in Archives of Disease in Childhood and the Journal of Antimicrobial Chemotherapy.
 In addition, GARDP carried out studies in a laboratory that suggested that two older antibiotics in combination could be useful to treat neonatal sepsis and warranted further clinical investigation.
 See results in the Journal of Antimicrobial Chemotherapy.